aaryanrlondhe/Calculator-Python-GUI/README.md

 Hello,

- This project is on a calculator using Python graphics.
+ This project is on a Calculator using Python graphics.
 This can be used as a simple daily use calculator.
 I hope you like it.

  Thank you !!